opensearch-project/documentation-website/_security/access-control/read-only-role.md

 ## Basic read only role

-If you are looking to create a role to access OpenSearch Dashboards, view existing dashboards/visualizations and query different indexes, assuming you want the user to have read access to all indexes and tenants, you can add cluster permission group of `cluster_composite_ops_ro`, `read` access to all indexes (`*`) and `read` access to all tenants
+If you are looking to create a role to access OpenSearch Dashboards, view existing dashboards/visualizations and query different indexes, assuming you want the user to have read access to all indexes and tenants, you can use the following permissions.
+### Cluster permission
+Cluster permission is needed to access cluster wide resources like visualizations and dashboards.
+For read only user you add already created `cluster_composite_ops_ro` permission.
+### Indexes permission
+In order to view visualizations, user needs to have access to the index that was used to create it, In this can you can add `read` permission to all (`*`) indexes.
+### Tenant permissions
+If you are using tenants to separate work area between different teams/projects, visualizations and dashboards are saved in specific tenant.
+To be able to view these the user needs `read` access to the correct tenant.
+To keep things more straightforward we are giving user access to all (`*`) tenants.

 ![creating role]({{site.url}}{{site.baseurl}}/images/role_creation_read_only.png)